 - Student Information System (SIS)

 Awards to support the student's direct cost of education-related expenses (generally scholarships/fellowships, grants).
-Used to record virtually any payment made to or on behalf of an IU student.

 - Human Resource Management System (HRMS)

-Compensation for services performed.
+Compensation for services performed; employment.